☰ Menu

 Does Not Exist Yes (nothing) Deal Amount does not exist

 Note: You don’t have to fill in both ends of a Between range.
-Leave the minimum blank to find “up to X,” or leave the maximum blank to find “at least X.” You can also use Greater or Equal and Less or Equal as single-bound comparisons.
+Leave the minimum blank to find “up to X,” or leave the maximum blank to find “at least X.” Greater or Equal and Less or Equal work the same way as single-bound comparisons.

 Percentage Fields